meshtastic/Meshtastic-gui-installer/README.md

 # Other options

-* The ability to change some settings (more to settings will be added).
-To access the Settings page, detect a device then either press the "S" for Settings (or click on the "cog" wheel)
+* The ability to change Device Settings has been added.
-* The ability to do a "factory reset" is an options in the Settings page, Admin tab
+* The ability to do a "factory reset" is an options in the Settings page (Admin tab).
-* The "H" will show the "Hotkeys" that are available
+* "Hotkeys" and "Tips" are also options
-* The "T" hotkey will show tips
+* Advanced options has several capabilities: view the equivalent of `meshtastic --info`, backup Device configuration to yaml file, restore Device configuration from yaml file, and send a simple text message

 # Installation for Development